phillipm-developer/PhillipMiguelMarkovic_T1A3/README.md

 5) Display an error message if the value submitted is not valid

-6) Create a data structue to contain this initial data to submit to the Expression object.
+6) Create a data structue (calculation dictionary) to contain this initial data to submit to the Expression object.
 The result is written to the structure and passed back.

 7) Display the result to screen then reprompt user for an expression